realnilanjan/quotes-of-the-day/README.md

 ## Installation

-1. Upload the `quotes-of-the-day` folder to the `/wp-content/plugins/` directory.
+1. Upload the `quotes-of-the-day` folder to the `/wp-content/plugins/` directory or download the ZIP file from [Github](https://github.com/realnilanjan/quotes-of-the-day) and upload using Add New Plugin option and upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Usage